Seogwipo: Modern history

 In 1914, during the period of Japanese colonial rule, Jeongui prefecture and Daejeong prefecture were merged into Jeju-gun (gun meaning an administrative district bigger than a prefecture), and the two centers of Seogwipo became Jeongui-myeon and Daejeong.
 In 1915 the names were changed a second time, to U township and Jwa township.
 In 1935 the two townships were given the names they still have today: Seogwi and Jungmun.
 Seogwipo was greatly affected by Japanese colonial rule - it was used as a base that supplied marine products, and a whale processing plant was built near the port of Seogwipo.
 Twelve artificial caves made by the Japanese army still remain along the coast near Sammaebong Peak.

 After the end of the colonial period, Seogwipo felt the hardship of the 1948 Jeju uprising and its aftermath.
 When the Korean War broke out in 1950, Seogwipo port became crowded with thousands of refugees.

 After the war, the island was rebuilt.
 As people's livelihoods stabilized, mandarin orange farming became the most profitable crop for the islanders.
 The Satsuma mandarin had been brought to Korea from Japan in 1911 by a Catholic missionary named Esmile J. Taque.
 Few farmers grew mandarins in the 1950s, and the mandarin orange commanded such high prices that mandarin tree was called daehaknamu, meaning "the source of money for college tuition".
 The government supported mandarin farming from the early 1960s and rapidly increased the number of farms.
 Now, mandarins from Jeju are a winter staple throughout South Korea.

 In the meantime, Seogwipo's status as an administrative district improved.
 In 1946, the island became Jeju-do (province) and reorganized into Bukjeju-gun to the north of Mt.
 Halla and Namjeju-gun to the south, which Seogwi-myeon and Jungmun-myeon belonged to.
 After Jeju-eup (town) became Jeju-si (city) in 1955, Seogwi-myeon became Seogwi-eup in 1956 and was combined with Jungmun-myeon, which created Seogwipo-si and became independent from Namjeju-gun in 1981.
 In addition, a plan to reorganize the administrative district to combine Jeju-si and Bukjeju-gun, and Seogwipo-si and Namjeju-gun passed through the local referendum in 2005.
 As a result, Seogwipo City was expanded to cover Namjeju-gun in 2006 and the Jeju Special Self-Governing Province was established.

-Modern Seogwipo City has changed remarkably since its days as a small village, and has renewed itself since Korean War.
+Modern Seogwipo has changed significantly since its days as a small village, and has renewed itself since Korean War.
 The Jungmun Tourism Complex is considered a premier Jeju tourist landmark.
 The Jeju World Cup Stadium welcomed thousands of visitors in 2002 during the South Korean/Japan World Cup.
-People from all over the world come to the International Convention Center Jeju in Jungmun for conventions.
+People from all over the world come to the Jeju International Convention Center in Jungmun for conventions.
 The Jeju Olle trails along the Seogwipo coast are most popular among hikers.